Bloomington, Indiana: Bicycling

 Bloomington is a gold-rated bicycle-friendly community by the League of American Bicyclists.
-There are several significant bike trails in and around the city, most notably the B-Line Trail which runs north to south for almost four miles through the core of Downtown Bloomington and south through Switchyard Park.
-An east to west version has also recently been completed along the 7th street corridor.
+There are several significant bike trails in and around the city, most notably the B-Line Trail, which runs north to south for almost four miles through downtown Bloomington and Switchyard Park.
+The B-Line leads into the Bloomington Rail Trail to the south, which in turn branches into the Clear Creek Trail and the Limestone Greenway.
+A branching east to west trail running along 7th street, dubbed the 7-Line, was constructed in 2021.

-Bloomington and Indiana University briefly ran a dockless bikeshare program called Pace, launched in June 2018.
+Bloomington and Indiana University briefly ran a dockless bikeshare program called Pace, which launched in June 2018.
 The program was cancelled after less than a year.

 Highways

-Bloomington, for many years was one of the largest cities without an interstate or freeway.
-However, interstate access finally occurred in December 2015 when the Interstate 69 expansion between Evansville and Indianapolis was completed to Bloomington.
+For many years, Bloomington was one of the largest cities without an interstate or freeway.
+However, the city gained interstate access in December 2015 when the Interstate 69 expansion between Evansville and Indianapolis reached Bloomington.

-SR 37 used to be the main highway through Bloomington running as a four-lane expressway on the westside of the city.
-However, after the completion of I-69 throughout the state in August 2024, SR 37 now ends on the southside of Bloomington at an interchange with the interstate.
+State Road 37 used to serve as the main highway through Bloomington, running as a four-lane expressway on the west side of the city.
+However, since the statewide completion of I-69 in August 2024, SR 37 ends on the south side of Bloomington at an interchange with the interstate.

-State Road 45 (SR 45) and State Road 46 (SR 46) run through Bloomington together on a four-lane highway known as the "bypass".
+State Road 45 (SR 45) and State Road 46 (SR 46) run through Bloomington together on a four-lane highway known as the "bypass."

 State Road 48 (SR 48) starts as a four-lane highway on the city's west side before narrowing to two-lanes at Oard Rd outside the city limits.

-State Road 446 (SR 446) runs as a minor state highway from Bloomington's eastside through Lake Monroe and the Hoosier National Forest.
+State Road 446 (SR 446) runs as a minor state highway from Bloomington's east side through Lake Monroe and the Hoosier National Forest.

 Public transportation

 Local bus service is provided by Bloomington Transit.

-Bus service to Indianapolis is provided by Miller Transportation bus lines, services to the Indianapolis International Airport is provided through shuttle services such as GO Express.
+Bus service to Indianapolis is provided by Miller Transportation bus lines.

+Railroads

+The former New York Central Big Four Route serves Bloomington.